aepfli/gradle-gitlab-repositories/README.md

 			tokenSelektor = "" // a name of a configured token tokenSelectors = [] // a list of configured tokens, which will be checked based on their order in this set }

+		maven gitLab.upload(projectId)
+		maven gitLab.upload(projectId) {
+			name = "custom name"
+			tokenSelektor = "" // a name of a configured token tokenSelectors = [] // a list of configured tokens, which will be checked based on their order in this set }
 	}
 }
 ```